SarahOgunko/Jet-app/README.md

 node -v
 npm -v
 ```
-If Node.js and npm are not installed, include a link to download Node.js which also installs npm.
+If Node.js and npm are not installed downlaod here, (https://nodejs.org/en).

 2. Clone the Repository